agi-brain/xuance/docs/source/index.rst

 XuanCe contains four main parts:

-- Part I: Configs
+- Part I: Configs.
+The configurations of hyper-parameters, environments, models, etc.
-- Part II: Common toolboxes
+- Part II: Common toolboxes.
+Reusable tools that are independent of the choice of DL toolbox.
-- Part III: Envrionments
+- Part III: Envrionments.
+The supported simulated environments.
-- Part IV: Algorithms
+- Part IV: Algorithms.
+The key part to build DRL algorithms.

 .. raw:: html